Tricked-dev/lowestbins/README.md

-PARRALELL # The amount of parrallel requests to make (advanced usage) OVERWRITES # Overwrite values format: `BLESSED_BAIT:200,ROCK_CANDY:6000,NON_EXISTENT_ITEM:200` UPDATE_SECONDS # The amount of seconds to wait before updating the lowestbins
+PARRALELL # The amount of parrallel requests to make (advanced usage) OVERWRITES # Overwrite values format: `BLESSED_BAIT:200,ROCK_CANDY:6000,NON_EXISTENT_ITEM:200` UPDATE_SECONDS # The amount of seconds to wait before updating the lowestbins WEBHOOK_URL # The webhook url used for reporting the requests (discord/discord compatible)
 ```

 ## Features